Complex invariants of poristic Steiner 4-chains: Algebraic relations between invariants

-which completes the proof of the theorem.\\ \begin{rem} As will be shown below formula (\ref{moment3byfirst2}), in particular, can be used to elaborate upon a criterion for virtual quadruples of radii of Steiner $4$-chains given in \cite{bibdia}.
+\begin{rem} As will be shown below formula (\ref{moment3byfirst2}), in particular, can be used to elaborate upon a criterion for virtual quadruples of radii of Steiner $4$-chains given in \cite{bibdia}.
 It also suggests further applications of this kind involving higher bending moments. \end{rem}

-The general result on the existence of algebraic relations between invariant bending moments follows by a similar argument using the general explicit formulas for the first two bending moments communicated to us by M.Jibladze.
+The general result on the existence of algebraic relations between invariant bending and complex moments follows by a similar argument using an explicit formulas for the first two bending moments communicated to us by M.Jibladze.
 For the convenience of further reference, these formulas are given in a separate proposition.

-\begin{prp} For any $n\geq 3,$ with the above notations and assumptions the following formulas hold true:
+\begin{thm} For any $n\geq 3,$ with the above notations and assumptions the following formulas hold true:

 where